 We worked with Medentech to design, launch, and monitor the pilot.
 Our evaluation found that, in a well-functioning water system, Aquatabs InLine could be an apt solution to treat water at a relatively large scale.
 The majority of interviewed water users were satisfied with Medentech water treatment, and over half reported that they’d be willing to pay a higher water tariff to invest in water treatment.

 For rural water authorities, it is extremely difficult to access affordable finance for critical investments in water infrastructure.
-Water.org is an international NGO that works to unlock finance for improved water and sanitation, in partnership with local banks and financial institutions.
+Water.org is an international NGO that works to unlock finance for improved water and sanitation, in partnership with local banks and development finance institutions (DFIs).

 Resonance and WARIDI partnered with Water.org to:

-- Co-design appropriate financial products with Water.org’s local financial institution partners; and
+- Co-design appropriate financial products with Water.org’s local financial institution partners.

 - Connect local water authorities to local banks and financial institutions for future financing.